 Freeze Your Mortgage and Keep Your House

 Does this sound like it is too good to be true?
 It’s not.
 In fact, for more than 50-years, older Americans have been able to get what is called a reverse mortgage.
 While this is a bank loan, it is one where you don’t need to repay during the life of the loan.
-The benefits of a reverse mortgage are that you can not only freeze your mortgage payment, which means you will have more money each month, but you can also tap into the equity you’ve built up in your home.
+The benefits of a reverse mortgage are that you can not only freeze your mortgage payment, which means you will have more money for retirement each month, but you can also tap into the equity you’ve built up in your home.

 Your home is probably the most valuable asset you own.
 But if you have a mortgage, and most people do, the only way you can tap into the equity is by selling your home or taking out a line of credit.
 Both options have downsides, and as such, more and more Americans are considering a reverse mortgage to help finance their retirement.

-According to ARLO calculator, “the amount of funds available from a reverse mortgage are based on several factors which include the age of the youngest borrower or spouse, current interest rates, and your home’s value.”
+According to ARLO calculator, “the number of funds available from a reverse mortgage are based on several factors which include the age of the youngest borrower or spouse, current interest rates, and your home’s value.”

 While a reverse mortgage might not be right for everyone, it does make sense to at least check out how it would impact your retirement savings plans.